francbreno/mydocs/linux/linux-cli-fundamentals.md

 bash -n 2 -d 3
 ```

-the command above captures 2 napshots in a 3'' interval.
+the command above captures 2 snapshots in a 3'' interval.

 Some shortcuts: